Zillow Leads vs Realtor.com Leads. Which is Worth It?

 Your website with live search is the control center for every other channel in this plan.
 An IDX Real Estate Website turns random traffic into high intent sessions by letting buyers and sellers explore listings, save searches, and request help on a platform you control.
 The goal is simple.
 Make your site the obvious place for serious locals to check prices and trends.

 Start with five to seven neighborhood pages that mirror the farms you care about.
-Each page should include a short description of the area, typical price ranges, school highlights, commute notes, and a small section on who the area tends to fit best.
-Tie those pages directly into your search results so visitors can click from education into active listings without friction.
+Each page should explain the area, price context, commute notes, amenities, and who the location tends to fit in neutral, Fair Housing-safe language.
+Tie those pages into IDX Real Estate Websites so visitors can move from education into active listings without friction.

 Reallocating the Investment: Owning the Pipeline